-Mia teaches middle school English Language Arts, Social Studies, and a Minecraft elective at Union Middle School in San Jose, CA. Her 15 years of experience in education include teaching in middle and high schools in Massachusetts and California as well as three years as an instructional technology teacher on special assignment.
-She is also an HP Teaching Fellow and serves on the East Bay CUE Board of Directors.
+Mia is a teacher librarian at Prospect Sierra in El Cerrito, CA. Her 15 years of experience in education include teaching ELA and social studies in middle and high schools in Massachusetts and California as well as three years as an instructional technology teacher on special assignment.
+She also serves on the East Bay CUE Board of Directors.
 Mia is passionate about amplifying student voice, media literacy, and maker-centered learning.
 In her spare time, she enjoys bullet journaling and reading young adult fiction.

 ELA, Science/Engineering, Creative Writing